Wehrmacht Smocks, & Over-Suits:

 I have 4-5 of these, and I keep getting them mixed up on which is which.

 This is a two-sided affair, obviously the White side for use in the snow, and the Splinter Pattern, for places still very cold, but not snowy.
 My set here does not match perfectly-but did they ever, right?
 The sleeve band was for use as a daily type code, and who kept the 5 different colors?
 But ID is enough at any rate, I suppose.
-Still, the Wehrmacht was behind the Waffen-SS in priority and know-where enough of these were obtained by the troops in the field on the Russian front, by the time of even the second winter in Russia, the soldiers were quick learners, however high command one could point a finger at, and command from the top with poor foresight.
+Still, the Wehrmacht was behind the Waffen-SS in priority and knew enough that these were obtained by the troops in the field on the Russian front.
+By the time of even the second winter in Russia, the soldiers were quick learners; however, the high command could point a finger at and command from the top with poor foresight.

-I am quite sure the demand for such “Suits” was that the dead were often released of their uniforms, just so others could stay alive, the winter war in the east was some of the brutalist fightings of WWII there were some battle in WWII they were so gruesome and wasteful it is hard to even understand the scale of devastation.
+I am quite sure the demand to get warm was by any means possible, looting homes, and taking from the enemy, even the dead were often stripped of their uniforms, just so others could stay alive.
+The winter war in the east was one of the most brutal fights of WWII.
+Some battles in WWII were so gruesome and wasteful that it is hard to even understand the scale of devastation.
+The need to keep from freezing in the German military in the Russian Winters was universal.